sudlo/sudlo/README.md

 - 👋 Hi, I’m @sudlo
 - 👀 I’m interested in coding, music, modification of cars.
-- 🌱 I’m currently learning Biceps and also terraofrm
+- 🌱 I’m currently learning Biceps and also Terraform
 - 💞️ I’m looking to collaborate on Azure, Azure Devops this is for learning nothing else
 - 📫 you can reach me at sudeeplohi@gmail.com